This notice explains our commitment meet the requirements of the General Data Protection Regulation effective 25th May 2018.

 - Sharing purposes – this allows you to share pages with social networks such as Facebook and Twitter.

-This website is maintained by Smart Digital Solutions who use 34SP to provide a managed VPS (Virtual Private Server) hosting environment.
-The server is based in Manchester, UK.
+This website is maintained by Smart Digital Solutions.co.uk who use Siteground.co.uk to provide a shared hosting server environment.
 All traffic (transferral of files) between this website and your browser is encrypted and delivered over HTTPS.

 We take data breaches seriously.
 In accordance with the ICO's guidelines on this, we will report any unlawful personal data breach stored in an identifiable manner to the relevant individuals within 72 hours of becoming aware of it.
 This is dependent on whether or not it is deemed to be a 'high risk to the rights and freedoms of individuals'.